keerthana777z/Campus-connect-/README.md

 - Mobile-first design approach
 - Reusable class patterns for maintainability
 - Cross-browser compatibility
-- Clean structure optimized for performance
+- Clean structure optimized for performance.

 Feel free to explore the `style.css` file to understand how visual consistency is maintained throughout the application.